1994 Botswana general election: Campaign

 The elections were contested by a record nine parties, with a total of 108 candidates running.
 The BNF considered boycotting the elections after the government refused to reform the electoral system or reduce the voting age from 21, but eventually contested the elections due to the belief that the government was vulnerable.

 The BDP campaigned on its record of economic and political stability, whilst the BNF campaign centred on high rent and utility costs, as well as unemployment.

 Results

 The four indirectly elected members were elected on 26 October by members of the National Assembly, based on a list of eight candidates produced by President Ketumile Masire.

 Aftermath

 Following the elections, the National Assembly convened on 17 October to elect the President.
 Incumbent President Masire (BDP) was challenged by Kenneth Koma (BNF) and Knight Maripe (BPP).
 Masire was re-elected and inaugurated on 19 October.
 The new government was announced on 25 October.

+The 13 opposition MPs were the most the BDP had faced since independence.
+It would be the BNF's best showing until the 2024 elections, when the BNF-led Umbrella for Democratic Change would defeat the BDP.